If Islam was explained to me in a pub

-Uzza: al-Malik was the son of Marwan the fifth Umayyad caliph.
-He would put and end to al-Zubayr's aspirations and redefined what it meant to be a believer by borrowing an idea from the man he defeated, a second Shahadah.
+Uzza: Al-Malik was the son of Marwan, the fifth Umayyad caliph.
+He would put an end to al-Zubayr's aspirations and redefine what it meant to be a believer by borrowing an idea from the man he defeated: a second Shahadah.

 Uzza: A declaration of faith, what you profess to believe in.
 What the early believers professed to believe in was that there was only one god.

 Uzza: Yes.
-That is why they did not perceive the believers as much of a threat and vice versa and why, for the most part, were well treated by the believers as demonstrated by Muhammad at Tabuk.
+That is why, like the Jews of Medina, they did not perceive the believers as much of a threat and vice versa and why, for the most part, they were well treated by the believers as demonstrated by Muhammad at Tabuk.

 Gerry: What about the part of the Shahadah where Muhammad is the Messenger of God?